top of page

 The main activities are as follows:

-2. Define ISMS scope - what businesses, business units, departments and/or systems are going to be covered by your Information Security Management System
+2. Define ISMS scope - what businesses, business units, departments and/or systems are going to be covered by your Information Security Management System?

 4. Conduct an information risk assessment - ideally using a recognised formal method but a custom process may be acceptable if applied methodically.

-5. Prepare a Statement ofApplicability - according to ISO/IEC 27000, the SoA is a “documented statement describing the control objectives [now known as purposes] and controls that are relevant and applicable to the organisation’s ISMS”.
+5. Prepare a Statement of Applicability - according to ISO/IEC 27000, the SoA is a “documented statement describing the control objectives [now known as purposes] and controls that are relevant and applicable to the organisation’s ISMS”.
 Which of the control purposes and controls from ISO/IEC 27002 are applicable to your ISMS, and which are irrelevant, not appropriate or otherwise not required?
 Document these management decisions in your SoA; and in parallel …

 6. Prepare a Risk Treatment Plan - ISO/IEC 27000 describes the RTP as “a plan that identifies the appropriate management actions, resources, responsibilities, timeliness and priorities for managing information security risks”.

-7. Develop ISMS implementation program - given the scale, it is generally appropriate to think in terms of an overall program of individual projects to implement various parts of ISO/IEC 27002, for example one project for each of the main sections of the standard.
+7. Develop ISMS implementation program - given the scale, it is generally appropriate to think in terms of an overall program of individual projects to implement various parts of ISO/IEC 27002, for example one or two projects for each of the main sections of the standard.
 Which resources can you call upon, direct, use, borrow or persuade to build or supplement your core ISMS implementation team?
 You will probably need experienced information security professionals (particularly a team leader) and support from related functions such as Internal Audit, Risk Management, Legal/compliance, HR, Finance and Marketing, not just IT.
 You are advised to plan the work in risk-priority-order where possible i.e. tackle the biggest risks early so that, whatever happens to your program of work in practice, it has had a good go at knocking down the main issues and can demonstrate real progress, even if it then falters for some reason.
 Also, early wins are a source of helpful positive feedback: this is an important aspect to the program which as to be seen to be effective by management, as well as actually being effective.
 If all the program does is interfere with business, annoy managers and cost a packet, it is hardly going to be on the shortlist of “things we really must keep doing next year”!

 8. Execute the ISMS implementation program - through the individual project plans, the implementation team sets to work to implement the controls identified in the RTP.
 Conventional program and project management practices are required here, meaning proper governance, planning, budgeting, progress reporting, project risk management and so forth.
 If the program is large, seek professional program management assistance.